ampproject/amphtml/extensions/amp-story/amp-story-ads.md

 Also, ad response can leverage the `var` object to set data attributes to the `amp-ad` tag, to be used by amp-analytics as [data vars](../amp-analytics/analytics-vars.md#variables-as-data-attribute).

-## AdServer Support for Story Ads
+## Ad server support for AMP story ads
-AdServers that would like to support advertising for AMP Stories, please open a [GitHub issue](https://github.com/ampproject/amphtml/issues/new) and we'll be in touch.
+Ad servers that would like to support advertising for AMP stories, please open a [GitHub issue](https://github.com/ampproject/amphtml/issues/new) and we'll be in touch.
-If you are a publisher, please reach out to your adserver regarding ad support for stories.
+If you are a publisher, please reach out to your ad server regarding ad support for stories.